Core Verification

 - Assume by contradiction that the header at

-obtained from the full node was not generated correctly and the light client sets trust to true becauseVerifyBisection
+untrustedHeightobtained from the full node was not generated correctly and the light client sets trust to true becauseVerifyBisectionreturns without an error.
+VerifyBisectionreturns without error only if all calls toverifySinglein the recursion return without error (returnnil).- Thus we have a sequence of headers that all satisfied the

-- again a contradiction
+verifySingle - again a contradiction

 light Client Completeness:

-the light client is always provided with a correctly generated header.
+This is only ensured if upon Commit(pivot) the light client is always provided with a correctly generated header.

 Stalling

-, a faulty full node could stall a light client by creating a long sequence of headers that are queried one-by-one by the light client and look OK,
+With VerifyBisection, a faulty full node could stall a light client by creating a long sequence of headers that are queried one-by-one by the light client and look OK,

 before the light client eventually detects a problem.
 There are several ways to address this: